Rockingham Co. candidates ask state elections board to take immediate control of local BOE office

 The move comes six days after the county elections board voted 4-1 to oust senior deputy director Amy Simpson from the already short-staffed office.

 The vote came after a closed session during which the matter was discussed.
-Board Chairman Royce Richardson, who cast the lone dissenting vote, would not discuss the reason other members gave for Simpson's dismissal, citing personnel privacy law.
+Board Chairman Royce Richardson of Madison, who cast the lone dissenting vote, would not discuss the reason other members gave for Simpson's dismissal, citing personnel privacy law.

 Hand-delivered to the Raleigh-based North Carolina State Board of Elections, the letter reads: "This letter serves as notice of our request for the NC State Board of Elections to take over the operations of the Rockingham County Board of Elections immediately.
 We ask that the NC State Board of Elections provide oversight and ensure that competent, experienced and qualified people will manage the office and the upcoming election.
 This is critical in order to provide for a fair and trusted election.
 We have lost trust in the current board to do so.''

 The letter was signed by: Amanda Bell, Democratic candidate for N.C.
-House, District 65; Kelli Boyte Jones, Democratic candidate for Rockingham County Register of Deeds; Ann Brady and Jeff Johnson, both Democratic candidates for the Rockingham County Board of Commissioners; Ophelia P. Wright, Democratic candidate for the Rockingham County Board of Education, District 2; and R. Michael Jordan, Libertarian candidate for the school board's District 3.
+House, District 65; Wally White, Democratic candidate for N.C.
+Senate, District 30; Kelli Boyte Jones, Democratic candidate for Rockingham County Register of Deeds; Ann Brady and Jeff Johnson, both Democratic candidates for the Rockingham County Board of Commissioners; Ophelia P. Wright, Democratic candidate for the Rockingham County Board of Education, District 2; and R. Michael Jordan, Libertarian candidate for the school board's District 3.

 The candidates go on to explain how the move to terminate Simpson leaves an already-skeletal staff crippled less than two weeks before early voting begins on Oct.
 15.